Devolution

 A Combined Authority is where a group of councils work together across a larger geographical area.
 They work together to deliver both services that have been delegated by national government to the area, and services that the group of councils consider can be better delivered together.

-The Hull and East Yorkshire Combined Authority is proposed to be created by the Hull City Council and East Riding of Yorkshire Council.
-This is subject to the formal consent of the authorities as well as the Secretary of State.
+The Hull and East Yorkshire Combined Authority was created by Hull City Council and East Riding of Yorkshire Council.
+This was subject to the formal consent of the authorities as well as the Secretary of State.

-The Hull and East Yorkshire Combined Authority, when created, will be a legally recognised, single body applying money and powers.
+The Hull and East Yorkshire Combined Authority, is a legally recognised, single body applying money and powers.
 Up to now this has been held by central government.
 The Authority will be able to invest in ways that will help to make Hull and East Yorkshire a better place for you to -

 • live